vuejs/vue-cli/README.md

 ### Testing Tips

 The full test suite is rather slow, because it has a number of e2e tests that performs full webpack builds of actual projects.
-To narrow down the tests needed to run during development, you can use the `test-package` script to run tests for specific packages:
+To narrow down the tests needed to run during development, you can pass a list of packages to the `test` script:

 ``` sh
 yarn test cli cli-services
 ```

-If the package is a plugin, you can commit the `cli-plugin-` prefix:
+If the package is a plugin, you can ommit the `cli-plugin-` prefix:

 ``` sh
 yarn test typescript